 - cloud storage providers located in the UK or EU, which store your personal data in and for disaster recovery services, as well as for the performance of any contract we enter into with you;

-- IT Services providers that provide us with SaaS services, including Salesforce, who we use to store our customer relationship management information.
+- IT Services providers that provide us with SaaS services

-- analytics and search engine providers located in the UK and the USA that assist us in the improvement and optimisation of the Websites and Apps; merchant acquirers located in the UK and USA and which store your personal data in the UK and the USA for the purpose of processing payments.
+- analytics and search engine providers located in the UK or EU that assist us in the improvement and optimisation of the Websites and Apps; merchant acquirers located in the UK or EU and which store your personal data in the UK or EU for the purpose of processing payments.

 - Partner drivers based in the territory in which you request services.
 A list of territories in which we provide services is set out at https://www.addisonlee.com/services/global;

-- IT support service providers who support and maintain our booking platform and have access at our premises working on a secure server; and
+- IT support service providers who support and maintain our booking platform and have access at our premises working on a secure server.

 - Our insurance company and claims handling companies, for the purpose of investigating and settling any insurance claims.